 Free SEO Tools Every Small Business Actually Needs

-Here's a truth most SEO agencies won't tell you: the expensive tools aren't magic.
+Here's something most SEO agencies won't tell you: the expensive tools aren't magic.

 Ahrefs at $99/month.
 Semrush at $139.
 Moz Pro at $99.
 These are excellent tools.
 But for a small business just getting started with SEO?
 Overkill.